Home Store Contact Site Map

 Note: For more sight words to use in this and other free preschool learning games, see our Dolch Word List.

 2. Show the words to your child and have him read the words with you several times.
 Take turns thinking of sentences that use each word.
+For example, you might select these five words:

 5 sight word cards